openshift-kni/baremetal-deploy/ansible-ipi-install/README.md

 The `disconnected_registry_mirrors_file` variable should point to a file containing the `additionalTrustBundle` and `imageContentSources` for the disconnected registry.

 The file should be in the following format.
-Change the `disconnected.example.com` and port 5000 to reflect your environment.
+Change the `registry.example.com` and port 5000 to reflect your environment.

 ```
 additionalTrustBundle: |
   -----BEGIN CERTIFICATE-----
-  The servers certificate should go here
+  MIIGPDCCBCSgAwIBAgIUWr1DxDq53hrsk6XVLRXUjfF9m+swDQYJKoZIhvcNAQEL
+  BQAwgZAxCzAJBgNVBAYTAlVTMRAwDgYDVQQIDAdNeVN0YXRlMQ8wDQYDVQQHDAZN
+  eUNpdHkxEjAQBgNVBAoMCU15Q29tcGFueTEVMBMGA1UECwwMTXlEZXBhcnRtZW50
+  MTMwMQYDVQQDDCpyZWdpc3RyeS5rbmk3LmNsb3VkLmxhYi5lbmcuYm9zLnJlZGhh
+  dC5jb20wHhcNMjAwNDA3MjM1MzI2WhcNMzAwNDA1MjM1MzI2WjCBkDELMAkGA1UE
   -----END CERTIFICATE-----

 imageContentSources:
 - mirrors:
-  - disconnected.example.com:5000/ocp4/openshift4
+  - registry.example.com:5000/ocp4/openshift4
   source: quay.io/openshift-release-dev/ocp-v4.0-art-dev
 - mirrors:
-  - disconnected.example.com:5000/ocp4/openshift4
+  - registry.example.com:5000/ocp4/openshift4
   source: registry.svc.ci.openshift.org/ocp/release
+- mirrors:
+  - registry.example.com:5000/ocp4/openshift4
+  source: quay.io/openshift-release-dev/ocp-release
 ```

+NOTE: Indentation is important in the json file.
+Ensure your copy of the ` install-config-appends.json` is properly indented as in the example above.

 ## Running the `playbook.yml`